rackerlabs/rackspace-how-to/content/general/networking-fundamentals.md

 #### Binary arithmetic

-In later portions of this document, we're going to discuss binary numbers a good deal, so it's important to have a strong grasp on them before proceeding.
+In later portions of this document, we discuss binary numbers a good deal, so it's important to have a strong grasp on them before proceeding.
 As you probably already know, computers deal exclusively with 1s and 0s.
 There is no number 2 in a computer, nor a number 3.
 Every number, every letter, every pixel, every process is expressed as a